Alelopez383/Basic-coding-examples/README.md

-# Basi coding exercises using Python
+# Basic coding exercises using Python

 1. Bulding a star
 2. Bubble sort